OVERVIEW OF DEGREE REQUIREMENTS

 Minimum Cumulative GPA required to graduate: 2.0

 Minimum Grade requirements for courses to count toward major: The three course math sequence (MAT122, TME152, TME253) requires a “C” or better in each class to move to the next class.

 Other GPA requirements to graduate: SVT majors must accumulate a GPA of 2.0 in all required SVT classes.

 Required Course(s) for fulfilling Capstone Experience: SVT 490

 Contact Information: Prof. Raymond Hintz, 316 Boardman Hall; email@example.com

-The Survey Engineering Technology program trains individuals to enter a career in professional surveying.
+The Surveying Engineering Technology program trains individuals to enter a career in professional surveying.
 The program is designed to provide a graduate with sufficient skills to enter surveying practice and succeed.
 The degree is offered both live and on-line.

-The Survey Engineering Technology program provides quality instruction in surveying and engineering topics blended with business and communications.
+The Surveying Engineering Technology program provides quality instruction in surveying and engineering topics blended with business and communications.
 The objective of the program is fulfilled by providing students with a foundation in mathematics, science, communications, social science, and humanities; coupled with topics in plane surveying, construction surveying, photogrammetry, remote sensing, boundary law, civil engineering technology, cadastral surveying, global positioning systems, land development design, and geographic information systems.
 The specific program educational objectives are to prepare graduates to: